-6. Transfer from MEngSt to ME
+6. Transfer from MEngSt to ME/MET

-- (a) Subject to the approval of the Dean of Engineering and Forestry, a candidate for the Master of Engineering Studies may transfer to a Master of Engineering provided the following conditions have been met: - the candidate has completed 48 points (0.4 EFTS) of the course requirements for the MEngSt; and - ii. the candidate has achieved an average GPA of 5.0 or better in the completed courses; and - iii. the courses completed by the candidate fulfil the coursework requirements of one of the ME specialisations given in Schedule A of the ME regulations; and

-- iv. suitable thesis supervision and research resources are available. - (b) Where the transfer of a candidate from the MEngSt to a suitable ME endorsement has been approved, the Dean of Engineering and Forestry will transfer appropriate courses from the candidate's MEngSt studies towards their ME degree.
+- (a) Subject to the approval of the Dean of Engineering and Forestry, a candidate for the Master of Engineering Studies may transfer to a Master of Engineering or Master of Engineering in Transportation provided the following conditions have been met: - the candidate has completed 48 points (0.4 EFTS) of the course requirements for the MEngSt; and - ii. the candidate has achieved an average GPA of 5.0 or better in the completed courses; and - iii. the courses completed by the candidate fulfil the coursework requirements of one of the ME specialisations given in Schedule A of the ME regulations or the schedule to the regulations of the MET; and - iv. suitable thesis supervision and research resources are available. - (b) Where the transfer of a candidate from the MEngSt to a suitable ME endorsement has been approved, the Dean of Engineering and Forestry will transfer appropriate courses from the candidate's MEngSt studies towards their ME degree.